Function (mathematics): In computer science

-In computer programming, a function is, in general, a piece of a computer program, which implements the abstract concept of function.
+In computer programming, a function is, in general, a subroutine which implements the abstract concept of function.
 That is, it is a program unit that produces an output for each input.
-However, in many programming languages every subroutine is called a function, even when there is no output, and when the functionality consists simply of modifying some data in the computer memory.

-Functional programming is the programming paradigm consisting of building programs by using only subroutines that behave like mathematical functions.
-For example, if_then_else is a function that takes three functions as arguments, and, depending on the result of the first function (true or false), returns the result of either the second or the third function.
+Functional programming is the programming paradigm consisting of building programs by using only subroutines that behave like mathematical functions, meaning that they have no side effects and depend only on their arguments: they are referentially transparent.
+For example, if_then_else is a function that takes three (nullary) functions as arguments, and, depending on the value of the first argument (true or false), returns the value of either the second or the third argument.
 An important advantage of functional programming is that it makes easier program proofs, as being based on a well founded theory, the lambda calculus (see below).
+However, side effects are generally necessary for practical programs, ones that perform input/output.
+There is a class of purely functional languages, such as Haskell, which encapsulate the possibility of side effects in the type of a function.
+Others, such as the ML family, simply allow side effects.

+In many programming languages, every subroutine is called a function, even when there is no output but only side effects, and when the functionality consists simply of modifying some data in the computer memory.

-Except for computer-language terminology, "function" has the usual mathematical meaning in computer science.
+Outside the context of programming languages, "function" has the usual mathematical meaning in computer science.
 In this area, a property of major interest is the computability of a function.
-For giving a precise meaning to this concept, and to the related concept of algorithm, several models of computation have been introduced, the old ones being general recursive functions, lambda calculus and Turing machine.
+For giving a precise meaning to this concept, and to the related concept of algorithm, several models of computation have been introduced, the old ones being general recursive functions, lambda calculus, and Turing machine.
 The fundamental theorem of computability theory is that these three models of computation define the same set of computable functions, and that all the other models of computation that have ever been proposed define the same set of computable functions or a smaller one.
 The Church–Turing thesis is the claim that every philosophically acceptable definition of a computable function defines also the same functions.